 During the provision of our services we generally collect four kinds of information:

 Personal information (including health information) may be collected from a client, or a client’s family member or advocate.

 From time to time we may require access to information from another provider or government agency in order to provide the best services we can.
 We will obtain your consent prior to doing so.

-We collect your personal information for the purposes of providing you with our care and services.
+We collect your personal information for the purposes of providing you with our support and services.